 Before we meet our unsung hero and man of faith, Ananias, we see Saul setting out for Damascus.
 He is carrying a letter from the Sanhedrin giving him permission to persecute any Christians he discovers there.
-Yet his life is turned upside down along the way when he encounters the risen Christ.
-Saul is suddenly blinded by a brilliant flash from heaven.
-He falls to the ground and hears a voice saying…
+Along the way, Saul encounters the resurrected Christ and his life is turned upside down.
+Suddenly blinded by a brilliant flash from heaven, he falls to the ground and hears a voice saying…

-Imagine Saul’s reaction to hearing the voice of Jesus.
-The impact of meeting the Messiah in all His glory makes Saul’s holy quest, his life’s pursuit, now seem terribly misguided and wrong.
+Imagine Saul’s reaction to hearing the voice of Jesus!
+The impact of meeting the Messiah in all His glory makes Saul’s holy quest, his life’s pursuit, now appear terribly misguided and wrong.
 All that he believed to be false is now revealed as true.

 Ananias takes a leap of faith in obedience to his Lord.
 In the face of possible imprisonment or even death, Ananias places his absolute trust in Christ to stand by him.
 Putting aside his fear and trepidation, he enters the home where Saul is staying and welcomes Saul as a brother…

-Our unsung hero, Ananias, played a key role in this divine plan of God.
-He will be remembered as one who gave his all to the Lord… one who trusted so completely as to put aside all fear and take a leap of faith in answer to the Lord’s calling.
+Our unsung hero, Ananias, plays a key role in God’s divine plan.
+He will be forever remembered as one who gives his all to the Lord… one who trusts so completely as to put aside all fear and take a leap of faith in answer to his Lord’s calling.
 Ananias is a model of powerful faith that comes from walking with Christ.
-His obedience to the One he loved stemmed from a knowledge of how loved he was by his Savior.
+His obedience to the One he loves stems from a knowledge of how loved he is by his Savior.

 The name Ananias means “Yahweh has been gracious”.
-Ananias took this to heart.
-With the grace that Christ had so lovingly bestowed upon him, he was able to extend to even the worst of his enemies.
-He offered grace to Saul, the persecutor of his own people.
-He welcomed him as a brother, acting as the Lord’s emissary and participant in Saul’s healing and baptism with the Holy Spirit.
+Ananias takes this to heart.
+The grace that Christ has so lovingly bestowed upon him, he is able to extend to even the worst of his enemies.
+He offers grace to Saul, the persecutor of his own people.
+He welcomes him as a brother, acting as the Lord’s emissary and participant in Saul’s healing and baptism with the Holy Spirit.

 What would have happened had Ananias succumbed to his fear and refused the Lord’s calling?
 God will use us if we are available and willing to answer His call.
-Yet God’s plan will not be thwarted.
-He will find another if we refuse.
-However, we will miss the chance of playing a key role in God’s divine plan.
-We will miss the opportunity of seeing His eternal design unfold.
+Yet His plan will not be thwarted.
+God will find another if we refuse.
+However, we will miss the chance of playing a key role in His divine plan.
+We will pass up the opportunity of seeing His eternal design unfold.